-- Intermittent fasting can improve brain function by boosting production of the protein BDNF, which activates brain stem cells to convert into new neurons and triggers other chemicals that promote neural health.
-This protein also protects your brain cells from changes associated with Alzheimer’s and Parkinson’s disease, and helps protect your neuro-muscular system from degradation
+- Intermittent fasting can improve brain function by boosting the production of the protein BDNF, which activates brain stem cells to convert into new neurons and triggers other chemicals that promote neural health.
+This protein also protects your brain cells from changes associated with Alzheimer’s and Parkinson’s disease and helps protect your neuro-muscular system from degradation.

 As discussed in the featured article,1 intermittent fasting is not about binge eating followed by starvation, or any other extreme form of dieting.
 Rather what we’re talking about here involves timing your meals to allow for regular periods of fasting.
 I prefer daily intermittent fasting, but you could also fast a couple of days a week if you prefer, or every other day.
 There are many different variations.

 To be effective, in the case of daily intermittent fasting, the length of your fast must be at least 16 hours.
 This means eating only between the hours of 11 am until 7 pm, as an example.
 Essentially, this equates to simply skipping breakfast, and making lunch your first meal of the day instead.
 You can restrict it even further — down to six, four, or even two hours if you want, but you can still reap many of these rewards by limiting your eating to an eight-hour window each day.